 When I'm not studying or tutoring, I'm usually working in the lab, swimming, hanging out with my two dogs, or trying out a new recipe!

-Brown University - BS, Neuroscience
+Undergraduate Degree: Brown University - Bachelor of Science, Neuroscience

 SAT Math: 800